mdjbru-teaching-material/turku_course/README.md

     [Python Package Index](https://pypi.python.org/).
   - debugging (symbolic debugger)
   - code profiling

-### Comments
+## Comments

 Carlos talked to Niklas.
 It seems the department really needs PhD courses as students have hard time finding course to get credits from.
 Besides there might be funding available for such PhD course (need to talk to Ville).
 Then this course can be open to postdocs as well.
 In such case, it is likely that many students will be experienced.
 We can aim for giving the course January or February.
 So there is time for advertise it.
-If it is a PhD course (Carlos' preferred option) then it can be a three-day full day course.
+If it is a PhD course (preferred option for both Carlos and Matthieu) then it can be a three-day full day course.
 If it is aimed for master students then it should be once a week maybe (as they have many other activities during the week).

 There is a Master's program at UTU on [Bioinformatics](https://nettiopsu.utu.fi/opas/tutkintoOhjelma.htm?rid=22413&uiLang=fi&lang=en&lvv=2014).